pindaroso/zksnark-verifier-standard/eip-zkSNARK-verifier.md

 Truffle tests of example implementations are included in the test case repository.

+⚠️ TODO: Reference specific test cases because there are many currently in the repository.

 ## Implementations
 <!--The implementations must be completed before any EIP is given status "Final", but it need not be completed before the EIP is accepted.
 While there is merit to the approach of reaching consensus on the specification and rationale before writing code, the principle of "rough consensus and running code" is still useful when it comes to resolving many discussions of API details.-->
 Detailed example implementations and Truffle tests of these example implementations are included in this repository.

+:warning: TODO: Update referenced verifier implementations so that they are ready-to-deploy or reference deployed versions of those implementations.
+At current, the referenced code specifically states "DO NOT USE THIS IN PRODUCTION".

+:warning: TODO: Provide reference to an implementation which interrogates a standard verifier contract that implements this standard.

 ## References

+:warning: TODO: Update references and confirm that each reference is cited (parenthetical documentation not necessary) in the text.

 **Standards**